the-himanshu/Perdicto-An-IPL-Score-Predicter/README.md

 However you need to be extremely cautious while entering the data as the logic of this software is case sensetive.

 If somehow you enter the wrong data then a warning label will show up at the bottom of the screen.

+Also to run this software in yo pc you need to have numpy and pandas module installed.